solana-program/groth16-verifier-program/docs/design.md

 ### Why the canonical account is never written in place

-A key is larger than one transaction can carry, so it has to be uploaded in pieces, and the question is where those pieces accumulate.
+A key can be larger than one transaction can carry — 10,184 bytes at the maximum `n = 151`, against 1,232 bytes for legacy and v0 transactions and 4,096 for v1 — so the upload path has to allow a key to arrive in pieces, and the question is where those pieces accumulate.
+Small keys sent by a v1 client may fit in a single `Write`, but the design has to be correct for the ones that do not.
 Two designs were considered and rejected before the current one.

 *Upload directly into the canonical PDA, gated on the initializer.* Whoever calls `Initialize` first controls the account.
 Anyone can therefore squat a